 Buck Institute for Education Editor in Chief John Larmer and National Faculty members Kelly Reseigh, Michelle Spencer, and Andrew Miller discuss specific strategies for assessment in Project-based Learning.

-Michelle Spencer holds a Master’s Degree in Educational Management, as well as California administration and teaching credentials.
+Michelle Devereaux holds a Master’s Degree in Educational Management, as well as California administration and teaching credentials.

-Benchmarks in Michelle Spencer’s twenty-year education career include:
+Benchmarks in Michelle Devereaux’s twenty-year education career include:

 * Principal of New Technology High School, the flagship school of the New Tech Network